top of page

 Each semester, we host a Metro Area Day for InterVarsity students from around the Twin Cities.
 You can come, your friends from campus can come, and your friends who go to a different campus can come!
 This is a great opportunity for you to grow in your faith around a big group of college students from other campuses who are doing the same thing.

-Join us this winter on Saturday, February 17th from 10am-4pm at Beautiful Savior Lutheran Church in Plymouth, MN (5005 Northwest Blvd, Plymouth, MN 55442).
+Join us this spring on Saturday, February 21st from 10am-4pm at Beautiful Savior Lutheran Church in Plymouth, MN (5005 Northwest Blvd, Plymouth, MN 55442).

 046A3471.jpg